Amy Ippoliti: Professional life

 Ippoliti has contributed to a number of print and online publications, including Yoga Journal, Yoga Digest, Yoga International, Origin Magazine, Mantra Magazine, Elephant Journal, prAna Stories, and more.
 She has also been featured in Yoga Journal, Newsweek, New York Magazine, Allure Korea, Origin Magazine, and more.
 Ippoliti is the co-author of a new book titled, The Art and Business of Teaching Yoga: The Yoga Professional’s Guide to a Fulfilling Career, published by New World Library.

 Ippoliti is a brand ambassador for prAna clothing and ToeSox.

 Personal life

 Ippoliti currently lives in Boulder, Colorado.
-Ippoliti is an advocate for earth and marine conservation.
-Ippoliti has partnered with Shawn Heinrichs and Taro Smith for a number of underwater photography projects aimed at raising awareness on overfishing and the extinction of marine species.
+She is an advocate for earth and marine conservation and has partnered with Shawn Heinrichs and Taro Smith on several underwater photography projects aimed at raising awareness on overfishing and the extinction of marine species.